raiden-network/raiden/docs/rest_api.rst

 The tokens endpoints are used for registering new tokens and querying information about already registered tokens.

 .. note::
-   For the Alderaan release two tokens are registered, DAI and WETH.
+   For the Bespin release two tokens are registered, DAI and WETH.

 **Information about Tokens**